scholarslab/scholarslab.github.io/collections/_people/brianna-deman.md

 roles:
 - CHI Intern, Fall 2020
 ---
-Brianna DeMan is a CHI Intern working with Will Rourk in Fall 2020.
+Brianna DeMan was a CHI Intern working with Will Rourk in Fall 2020.